Interlaken Avenue around 1905.

 Here is a view of Weirs Beach from Interlaken Park circa 1930.
 Compare to the 1920’s photos above.
 Note the absence of the New Hotel Weirs and the addition of Irwin’s Winnipesaukee Gardens.

-A souvenir plate based on the above view.
+A souvenir plate with the same view.

 Below is a view of Weirs Beach circa 1935.
 The private wharves have been removed, replaced by the Weirs Seaplane Base.
 Jean’s Cafe has been built on the location of the former Third Regiment building.